How Dual Motors Ensure Superior Desk Stability

 $$ Utilization = \frac{Load}{RatedCapacity} $$

-Modeling Note: High-Performance Scenario
+Modeling a High-Performance Scenario

-Setup Weight (Dynamic) 120 - 160 lbs Dual 34" Ultrawides + PC (Heuristic)
+Setup Weight (Dynamic) 120 - 160 lbs Heuristic: Dual 34" Ultrawides + PC

 Target Height 115 - 125 cm 95th percentile male standing height

-Boundary Conditions: This model assumes the desk is installed on a hard, level surface.
-Performance on high-pile carpet may vary significantly as the carpet fibers introduce an additional vector for oscillation.
+Boundary Conditions: This model assumes installation on a hard, level surface.
+Performance on high-pile carpet may vary as fibers introduce an additional vector for oscillation.
+For users requiring this level of stability, the Ark Executive Standing Desk (63"x29") utilizes a dual-motor system designed to handle off-center moments from heavy monitor arms.

 GTG-G55 Rgb Glass Gaming Standing Desk Setup With Dual Monitor, Keyboard, Mouse, and Controller.